msolli/proletarian/README.md

 You can create as many queue workers as you like, consuming jobs from different queues.
 The jobs will all live in the same table, but are differentiated by the queue name.
-The parameters you provide when setting up the queue workers, like the polling interval and the number of worker threads (ie. the number of parallel worker instances that are polling the queue and working on jobs), will in effect control the priority of the jobs on the different queues.
+The parameters you provide when setting up the queue workers, like the polling interval, and the number of worker threads (i.e. the number of parallel worker instances that are polling the queue and working on jobs), will in effect control the priority of the jobs on the different queues.